 - Use plain English.
 Yes, you want to talk to your target audience, but avoid using words that send people running for a dictionary.
 You don’t want to confuse anyone –– especially those Google bots that can help boost your SEO.
 Use keywords.
 Reiterate your promise.
 Incorporate real customer feedback.
 Rinse.
 Repeat.

 - Avoid the scary stuff.
 Try not to use phrases like “you must” and “you are required” or, one of the worst, “we are not responsible for.”
 Long story short, make your returns process easy.
 In fact, your returns process should be just as easy as it was to buy the item in the first place.
 Don’t offload the issue on the customer.

 - Outline what they can expect from you.
 Do you exchange, offer store credit or return their money?
 Every merchant has their own preference, and you shouldn’t feel pressured to offer only a full refund.
 Determine what works best for your unique business.
 You can even A/B test here to see which offerings your customers prefer.

 - Set expectations for your customer.
 What’s the procedure for a return or exchange?
 Does the customer need to use your packaging or can they use their own?
 Do they need to include the order slip?
 Is there a limited time in which a return or exchange can be completed?
-Who pays for shipping, you or your customer?
+Who pays for shipping?
+You or your customer?
 Outline the specific process and guidelines.
-Make it easy, understandable and straight-forward.
+Make your ecommerce shipping policy and returns understandable and straight-forward.